-"As the summer sun rises, and the rains cease, they [oats] ripen into a golden tinge, which, at a distance, is the hue of sand, and their seed drops into the parched and crackling ground."
+King: "As the summer sun rises, and the rains cease, they [oats] ripen into a golden tinge, which, at a distance, is the hue of sand, and their seed drops into the parched and crackling ground."
 This is what a "wild oat" (Avena barbata) invasion looks like today when grazing is has been abandoned for but 20 years.
 There are now an estimated 27 million acres of oats in California, an area the size of Ohio.
 The Journal of Zenas Leonard's 1833 trip to California (only 64 years after the Portolá expedition) reports that "oats" (what a Euro American would recognize as such, as the native Danthonia oat is much different) were dominant in the east San Joaquin Valley.
 The journal of James Clyman reported wild oats in patches, covering whole landscapes from Red Bluff to Sonoma in 1846, with Farnham claiming that coverage extended over the bulk of the San Joaquin during his travels in the early 1840s.
 The reason oats were there so early is that the Spanish managed horses as a commons.
 Horse herds multiplied so fast and spread so far because the Spanish made no effort to affix responsibility for what they did.
 Indians from the Sierra foothills were stealing them from the Spanish for food.
 With Spanish oats and overgrazing, the land quickly changed, much of it beyond recognition.
 Then came the Americans.

-With the construction of the Spanish trail in 1791, 12-15,000 years of anthropogenic stability had ended.
-Since then, the ridge where we live upon which it ran has endured a tumultuous botanical history.
+This cabin is falling into ruin at Charley McKiernan's Ranch.
+It is a sad thing to watch.
+With the construction of the Spanish trail in 1791, 12-15,000 years of human management had ended.
+Since then, the ridge upon which it ran (where we live) has endured a tumultuous botanical history.